-Robert F. Levine is a founding partner of Levine Plotkin & Menin, LLP.
-He stepped down from the firm’s daily practice in 2014, but he remains as counsel to the firm and its clients on a project-by-project basis.
+Bob Levine is a founder of Levine Plotkin & Menin, LLP.
+He stepped down from the firm’s daily practice in 2014, but he continues to advise the firm and its clients on literary projects and other matters on a case-by-case basis.

-Mr. Levine’s practice has spanned over forty years, and he has represented clients in virtually all major areas of the media/entertainment industry.
+Bob’s practice has spanned over forty years, and he has represented clients in virtually all major areas of the media/entertainment industry.
 He has particular expertise in the publishing industry, where he has acted both as an attorney and as a literary agent for many celebrated authors, and has provided strategic counseling on the development, purchase and sale of literary and magazine properties.
-He also has negotiated employment agreements for prominent media figures, many of whom have been clients of the firm for more than a decade.
+He has also negotiated employment agreements for prominent media figures, many of whom have been clients of the firm for many years.

-Mr. Levine has been named a “New York Super Lawyer,” and the Martindale-Hubbell Law Directory gives him its highest “AV” professional rating.
-He regularly leads workshops at the San Miguel Writers’ Conference, including, most recently, a session on the electronic book revolution and the rise of self-publishing as a viable alternative to traditional publishing.
+He has led workshops at the San Miguel Writers’ Conference, including, most recently, a session on the electronic book revolution and the rise of self-publishing as a viable alternative to traditional publishing.

-His practice is characterized by a humanistic approach to business and professional relationships.
+His practice has been characterized by a humanistic approach to business and professional relationships.

 - Named “New York Super Lawyer” in Entertainment and Sports, Intellectual Property, by Super Lawyers magazine